Matsilagi/Zombie-Survival-v1.11-Fix/README.md

 # Welcome to Zombie Survival v1.11 Fix!
 Matsilagi's CS:GO edition.
 As much as i like what Xalalau did with the gamemode fixes and restoration, i feel like some of the changes were a bit TOO much regressive and inconvenient, so, i've restored what i needed / felt like was necessary to keep the gamemode rolling.

 I also replaced the ZS weapons with CS:GO ones made using the [SWCS Base](https://gitlab.com/cynhole/swcs).
-They are VERY network performant, accurate to the sourcecode, with original spreads and CS:GO features.
-Seeing how ZS originally aimed to replicate CS:S elements into its gameplay cycle.
+They are VERY network performant, accurate to the sourcecode, with original spreads and CS:GO features, seeing how ZS originally aimed to replicate CS:S elements into its gameplay cycle.
 I feel like having CS:GO stuff is both more modern and a step on the right direction for this project.

 With that said, the original description doesn't apply much, so here it is, quoted and unaltered: